Surjectivity of the total Clifford invariant and Brauer dimension: Introduction

 In this work we show that even when Brauer classes of period 2 over a given scheme $X$ cannot be represented by Clifford algebras of regular quadratic forms over $X$, they may be represented by Clifford algebras of regular line bundle-valued quadratic forms.
-Let $\Wtot(X)$ be the total quadratic Witt group of line bundle-valued quadratic forms (see \S\ref{subsec:total} for definitions and precautions) and let $\Itot^2(X)$ be the subgroup of line bundle-valued quadratic forms of even rank and trivial discriminant.
-We construct (in \S\ref{subsec:total_Clifford}) a natural group homomorphism $e^2 : \Itot^2(X) \to \Brtwo(X)$ generalizing the classical Clifford invariant, which we call the \linedef{total Clifford invariant}.
-Our main result is the following.
+Let $\Wtot(X)$ be the total Witt group of line bundle-valued quadratic forms (see \S\ref{subsec:total} for definitions) and let $\Itot^2(X)$ be the subgroup of line bundle-valued quadratic forms of even rank and trivial discriminant.
+We construct (in \S\ref{subsec:total_Clifford}) a natural group homomorphism $e^2 : \Itot^2(X) \to \Brtwo(X)$ with values in the 2-torsion of the Brauer group of $X$, generalizing the classical Clifford invariant, and which we call the \linedef{total Clifford invariant}.
+A succinct consequence of our main result is the following.

-\begin{theoremintro} Let $X$ be a regular integral scheme with 2 invertible.
-If $X$ is a curve over a local field or surface over a finite field then the total Clifford invariant
+\begin{theoremintro} Let $X$ be a smooth curve over a local field of characteristic $\neq 2$ or a smooth surface over a finite field of odd characteristic.
+Then the total Clifford invariant